HoloArchivists/hollow_memories/README.md

 > Do not share your cookie file with anyone unless you know what you're doing!
 They can have complete access to your YouTube channel.
 3. Add `--cookies C:\Path\To\youtube.com_cookies.txt` at the end of any command and replace `C:\Path\To\youtube.com_cookies.txt` with the path to your cookie file.
 Example:
 ```
-youtube-dl https://www.youtube.com/watch?v=TEoslCqshuQ -i --cookies C:\Users\anon\Desktop\youtube.com_cookies.txt
+yt-dlp https://www.youtube.com/watch?v=_VcYd4EkBR0 --cookies C:\Users\anon\Desktop\youtube.com_cookies.txt
 ```
 >You may find that sometimes authentication will fail.
-This is most likely due to old cookies.
+This is most likely due to old cookies which can be caused by logging out.
 Simply repeat step 2 to replace your current cookie file.
 * You can use [this script](scripts/dlsinglevid.ps1) instead of running the commands every time.
 Save the script to the directory where you want to save the video to and run it.

 ### Archiving a channel